theramiyer/blog/_posts/2018/2018-10-29-on-sabarimala.md

 ## The explanations

 Now to the final part of the issue.
 Many men, famous and otherwise, have tried to offer explanations as to why women are not allowed entry into the Sabarimala shrine.
 And this part is what raises most questions in me.
 And I'm going to try to rationally analyse each of the explanations.
 Of course, to the best of my knowledge.
 I'm not arrogant enough to claim that I know it all.
 I'm open to answers as long as they are rational.
+Along with this, there are some statements that were made as well.
+I felt it was necessary I answer those here as well.

+But first, I'm not exactly "in favour of" women being admitted there.
+I'm simply against discrimination.
+If the basis of non-admission to the shrine is based on discrimination or bias, then I'm against the prohibition (and in favour of what the apex court decided).

+### Manhandling

+One of the points that comes second in terms of the number of mentions is the manhandling at the _Pathinettu Padi_ (Eighteen Steps).
+The argument is that this place is a bottleneck, and in order to make sure the crowd is moving, men are pushed and dragged.
+What would happen if women start coming to the temple?

+In my opinion, this point is valid.

+However: Tirupati sees a huge amount of crowd every day.
+On the several visits that I have made to the temple, I have never seen the place empty.
+Yet, it is men and women in the crowd.
+Manhandling is still a thing there, but men handle men, women handle women and men.
+The bottleneck in Tirupati is the room just outside the sanctum.

+But is this the same as Sabarimala?
+Probably not.
+In Sabarimala, it is eighteen steps.
+The risk of injury is higher.
+However, if you think about the attire, a mundu and a saree have very similar risks on stairs.
+One possibility here would be to split the crowd as men and women at the very beginning of the _prakaram_.
+Then, send the pilgrims through the stairs, in batches.
+If pilgrims themselves group themselves as men and women, this can easily be handled.
+(Refer the overlap mentioned above.)

 ### You simply believe what someone has written as science

-### Manhandling (the overlap)

-### Palanquin to carry

-### The brush against the skin